The 2026 Rocky Mountain Photography Tour

 Logistics

 We will be based in Canmore, Alberta which is about 1.5 hours from Calgary International Airport.
-Canmore has many different options for accommodations including hotels, condo rentals and bed and breakfast’s.
+Canmore has many different options for lodging including hotels, condo rentals and bed and breakfast’s.
 You will be expected to make your way to Canmore 1 day before the tour starts.
 We will meet as a group for a kick-off dinner and get to know each other a wee-bit.

-Your Photo Location Leaders
+Your 2026 Rocky Mountain Photo Tour Leaders

 FAQ